Table of Contents

 How do you run a tight budget?

 If you have a tight budget, it’s important to track your income, spending, and saving carefully.
-Then, you can look for ways to better manage your money, such as cutting spending, negotiating bills, using apps, and starting a side hustle.
+Then, you can look for ways to better manage your money, such as cutting spending, negotiating bills, using budgeting apps, and/or starting a side hustle.

 How do you fight money anxiety?

-There are various ways to lower your money stress, including when you are tight on money.
+There are various ways to lower your money stress, even when you are tight on money.
 You might start slowly building up your emergency fund so you feel more prepared for uncertain times.
-You can investigate ways to rein in spending and/or bring in more income so your money isn’t so tight.
-If you are carrying considerable debt, you might refinance, take out a personal loan to pay it off and then possibly have a lower interest rate, or work with a nonprofit debt counselor for solutions.
+It can also be a good idea to look for ways to rein in spending and/or bring in more income so your money isn’t so tight.
+If you are carrying considerable debt, you might refinance or work with a nonprofit debt counselor for solutions.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.